Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 At 26.9 Mumps without complications

-Protocol users: emergency doctors, paramedics, general practitioners, therapists, infectious disease specialists.
+Protocol users: emergency doctors emergency care, paramedics, doctors general practice, therapists, infectious disease specialists.

-A High quality meta-analysis, systematic review of RCTs, or large RCTs with very low probability (++) bias, the results of which can be generalized to the relevant population.
+A A high-quality meta-analysis, systematic review of RCTs, or large RCTs with a very low probability (++) of bias, the results of which can be generalized to an appropriate population.

-WITH A cohort or case-control study or controlled study without randomization with a low risk of bias (+).
+WITH Cohort or case-control study or controlled trial without randomization with low risk of bias (+).

-D Description of a series of cases or uncontrolled research or expert opinion.
+D Case series or uncontrolled study or expert opinion.

 Classification